ldeangelisphys/isc_software/README.md

 # ISC Analysis README
 ## Intro

-This is a Python script to calculate Inter Subject Correlation starting from 4D nifti files from fMRI.
+This is a software to calculate Inter Subject Correlation starting from 4D nifti files from fMRI.

+There are two versions available: a python script and a matlab version.

+## Python script
-The correct running of the code requires python 3.X.
+The correct running of the python code requires python 3.X.
 To use on windows machines we suggest installing anaconda.
 You also need to install the nibabel library, which is not by default in the anaconda distribution.
 To do so you can open the anaconda prompt and type